stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_debug_scatterstat``

-:Description: Ceph will assert that various recursive stat invariants
+:Description: Stone will assert that various recursive stat invariants
               are ``true`` (for developers only).

 :Type:  Boolean